Capability Brown’s Park

 Belvoir Castle’s park is considered to be Capability Brown’s final masterpiece of which the linking of the Memorial Lakes is all that remains to complete his plan drawn up over 250 years ago.

 Brown was best known as a water engineer, and in the words of Brown’s predecessor, Stephen Switzer, ‘Water is the very Life and Spirit of all Country-seats’ and ‘the Spirit and most enchanting Beauty of Nature’.
 Lakes are wonderful things: once made, the reward is rapid, the water pours in and all the evidence of effort and toil sinks away beneath its surface.
-If the Foundation is to breathe new life into this great estate, then let us see its influence first in the ripples on the water, in fish and water fowl finding their new homes, in the mist rising from its surface in the early morning.
+As enchanting and valuable as they are, freshwaters are sadly one of the most threatened habitats on earth.
+If the Foundation is to breathe new life into this great estate, then let us see its influence first in the ripples on the water, in fish and waterfowl finding their new homes, in the mist rising from its surface in the early morning.
 Where better to start?